arthurzeras/watchmaniac-adonis/README.md

 ### Up manually

-Configure a Postgres Database and set credentials on `.env` file
+> Note: You must configure a Postgres Database and set credentials on `.env` file

 ```bash
 npm install